cheriwilliams/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DVIvmLm.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The agent has followed up with the end-user Karen notifying her that online banking should be back up and running.
+The agent has followed up with the end-user notifying her that online banking should be back up and running.
 </p>
 <br />